 Craft an interesting description

 Write thoughtful descriptions with user-friendly language, and include keywords in the text.
-Beware: don’t stuff in keywords in that aren’t of value to the pin.
-Make sure the information is helpful, minimal and appeals to pinners.
-Plus, avoid overly salesy text.
+Beware: don’t stuff in keywords that aren’t of value to the pin.
+Make sure the information is helpful, minimal, and appeals to pinners.
+Plus, avoid overly sales-like text.

 Add keywords for search